-So even with a significant external actual value, for her it was non-existent.
-She can no longer perceive it.
 When it comes to motivation, people need a sense of achievement and impact.
 A long fruition process dissipates those.
-A good reason to consider the fruition duration to be a short one.
-To celebrate wins instead of missing them.
-Instead of me, as Ellah’s manager, who now needs to put her shields up again and convince her to stay.
+A good reason to for the fruition duration to be a short one.
+To celebrate wins instead of missing out out on them.
+It would have saved me the trouble as Ellah’s manager, to put her shields up again and convince her to stay.

 Indirect External Value

-There are some Changes that have no direct value, but maybe have an indirect one.
+Some Changes do not have a direct value, but maybe have an indirect one.
 For example, a new customer facing feature that requires a new database.
 The first one is of external customer value, and the second one has no value on its own.
 It only enables the first.
 So only when the feature would be fully accepted and appreciated by the customer, the value of the database would come to fruition.

-The migration required every group and team to migrate each of its handlers.
+Such was not the case with a long and complicated fruition process at RapidAPI’s, of migrating message handlers to a new infrastructure.
+It required every team to migrate each of its handlers.
 At first, it was done quickly.
 But as company priorities changed (which happens), the migration rate declined.
 Thus the fruition process took longer and longer.

-More than that, some of these handlers were 3-5 years old.
+More than that, some of those handlers were 3-5 years old.
 Specifically those of the Monetization team.
-And unfortunately, the company was not prepared for the inevitability of engineers being long gone.
-There were no product requirements or technical specs to work with.
-The fruition of a single migrated message handler was expected to end with no external value, as it is migrated as-is.
+And unfortunately, their owners were long gone by now.
+Neither product requirements nor technical specs were available.
+As each was migrated as-is, any migration could not have ended with an external value.
 It didn’t take long to migrate, but as we were in the dark of a Legacy-evolved code, we had caused harm to our customers.
-So after migrating one, all the Monetization team was left with is the harm done.
-Negative value.
+All the Monetization team was left with was the harm done.
+Only negative values.

 When I joined the company, the process was five months in.
 As we already learned, five months is already too long for anyone on the Monetization team to celebrate.
-When I left the company, due to priority changes, the process was 18 months in and was not over.
+Due to priority changes, the process was 18 months in when I left the company, and was not over.
 When the day of fruition comes, would anyone celebrate it?
-Would there be some value remaining to celebrate?
+Would there be any value to celebrate?